utrad-ical/circus-docs/docs/cs/execution.md

 ## Other Restrictions

 - For security reasons, your plug-in will not have network access.
 All the data required to process the input image must be contained in the Docker image.
+- The container will be deleted after the plug-in ends.